Operation Unseen Death - 2669

 Before retreating, the Victory reported to Colonel Blair that Lt.
 Peters was engaging the Kilrathi strike force against Captain William Eisen's orders.
 The Victory requested that Blair set out to rescue her, and Blair complied.
 He found Peters engaging a Kilrathi Fralthi II-Class Cruiser and moved quickly to rescue her.
 Despite some due hesitance from Lt.
 Peters and a fierce Kilrathi resistance, the two Terran pilots escaped and returned to the Victory.
 The Confederation fleet then fled the system, leaving millions of suffering colonists behind.

 The success of Operation: Unseen Death had its intended effects.
 The Confederation had no use for the Locanda System, and was forced to quarantine it.
 The citizens of Locanda IV very slowly but completely died off in the following weeks.
 Lieutenant Peters was forever disturbed by the Confederation's failure to save her homeworld.
 Along with Locanda, the Trafalgar and Delius Systems suffer similar attacks, resulting in major Confederation losses.
 To worsen the situation, the fall of Locanda also destabilized the balance of power in the sector.
-The Blackmane System, a Confederation stronghold, had no means by which to hold back the Kilrathi onslaught, forcing the Confederation to shut down the Blackmane Base.
+The Blackmane System, a Confederation stronghold, had no means by which to hold back the Kilrathi onslaught, forcing the Confederation to scuttle the Blackmane Base.
 All personnel and equipment were shipped to the nearby Confederation systems of Torgo and Vespus.
 The disaster at Locanda killed millions of Confederation citizens and badly crippled the Confederation's war efforts in that sector, further boosting the Kilrathi's advance into Terran space.

 In the PC version of WC3, there is more than one possible outcome to the Locanda missions.
 If the player succeeds in destroying the Kilrathi warheads, Locanda IV will be saved and Operation: Unseen Death fails.
 This in turn allows the Confederation to preserve its vital position in the Blackmane System, forcing the Kilrathi to slow their advance and buying millions of Confederation citizens more time to rally their forces.